Halochkin/bouncePath/platform/Element construction/doc/What_is_predictive_parser2.md

 * `syncUpgrade`
 * `newTarget`

+The shadow component:

+* `hasAttributes`  - [a, b]
+* `isLoading`
+* `isCurrentScript`
+* `currentScriptIsLastElement`
+* `newTarget`
+* `withinCount`

-#### upgrade async
+#### Upgrade async

-In some cases, an element may be created, then defined, and only then added to the DOM.
+In some cases, an element can be just created as an object, then defined, and only then added to the DOM.
 ```html
  <div></div>
  <script>window.test = document.createElement('web-comp');</script>
  <script src="./WebComp.js"></script>
  <script>setTimeout(() => document.body.prepend(window.test))</script>
 ```

-As a result, the following properties will be defined
+It produces the following properties for light DOM component:

-* `hasParentNode`  - body
+* `hasParentNode`  - #body
 * `isConnected`
 * `newTarget`

+The shadow component:

+* `newTarget`
+* `withinCount`

+In this approach, all attributes are already defined at the designer stage.
+This is because when the browser sees an unidentified element, it still defines its properties, but its prototype is HTMLUnknownElement.
+When the element is defined, it changes to the class associated with it and calls its constructor.
+That is, the browser doesn't waste time assigning attributes, but already knows them.
+So when you need to use attributes in the design phase, that's a pretty good way to go.

-## innerHTML
+## `innerHTML()`

 > The Element `innerHTML` interface property sets or gets the HTML markup of the child elements.

-#### innerHTML empty disconnected
+#### innerHTML empty not connected

 Creating empty element and assigning it a web component as a child using `.innerHTML`.
-Disconnected means that the element not added to the DOM, only created.

 ```javascript
 const div = document.createElement('div');
 div.innerHTML = '<web-comp></web-comp>';
 ```

-As a result the following properties will be defined
+It produces the following properties for light DOM component:

 * `hasParentNode`  - #div
 * `isLoading`
 * `isCurrentScript`
 * `newTarget`

+The shadow component:

+* `isLoading`
+* `isCurrentScript`
+* `newTarget`
+* `withinCount`

-#### insertAdjacentHTML empty disconnected
+#### insertAdjacentHTML empty not connected

 A similar method is `insertAdjacentHTML()`.